Sonnet uses a thinking token budget

 Reasoning model limitations

-You may need to configure model settings if you are using them through another provider and see errors related to temperature or system prompt.
+If you’re using a model through a different provider (like Azure or custom deployment), you may need to configure model settings if you see errors related to temperature or system prompt.

-Include settings for your new provider in .aider.model.setting.yml
+Include settings for your new provider in .aider.model.settings.yml

 file